LogtalkDotOrg/logtalk3/manuals/sources/userman/performance.rst

 proportional to the number of entities, entity relations, and predicate declarations and definitions.
-When the :ref:`source_data <flag_source_data>` is turned on (the default when *developing* an application), the generated code also includes additional data about the source code such as entity and predicates positions in a source file.
+When the :ref:`source_data <flag_source_data>` is turned on (the default when *developing* an application), the generated code also includes additional data about the source code, such as entity and predicate positions in a source file.
 This data enables advanced developer tool functionality.
 But it is usually not required when *deploying* an application.
 Thus, turning this flag off is a common setting for minimizing an application footprint.